 3. The wait list for the Section 8 Housing Choice Voucher Program shall remain closed and only opened as determined necessary by the Executive Director on an ongoing basis.
-Based on the need to serve low-income families within Gloucester County.
 The waiting list will be administered based on time and date of application with a preference for applicants living or working, or who have been hired to work, within Gloucester County and for applicants meeting the definition of eligibility for the mainstream voucher preference.

 Progress: HAGC continues to monitor the waiting list to ensure accurate applicant selection and sufficient applicant pool.
-HAGC opened the Section 8 Waitlist from 3/15/2023 until 3/18/2023 and entered into the electronic database all applications for housing assistance submitted during the waiting list opening.
+HAGC opened the Section 8 Waitlist from 2/21/2024 until 2/24/2024 and entered into the electronic database all applications for housing assistance submitted during the waiting list opening.
 HAGC continues to implement the waiting list with a local preference and a preference for those meeting the eligibility requirement for a Mainstream Voucher (disabled adults), Homelessness and Domestic Violence Victims.
-The waiting lists remain closed except for the Section 8 Mainstream preference and the Section 8 Veterans Only waiting list, which remains open for veterans with a DD214, NGB-22 or any government issued record evidencing the type of discharge from service is other than dishonorable.
-In September 2022, the Veteran's Targeted vouchers was expanded to include surviving spouses of United States Veterans and comply with NJ Admin Code 5:40-2.2
+The waiting lists remain closed except for the Section 8 Mainstream preference and the Section 8 Veterans Only waiting list, which remains open for Veterans, a Veteran's surviving spouse or a family member of a Veteran, who is both the primary residential caregiver and is residing with the Veteran, with a DD214, NGB-22 or any government issued record evidencing the type of discharge from service is other than dishonorable.

-4. The Housing Authority shall maintain the system to monitor concentration of units, and consider actions, such as increases in the payment standard in accordance with funding availability, needed to provide housing opportunities outside areas of low-income concentration.
-HAGC shall properly implement the Small Area Fair Market Rent rule and review the impact of the adopted payment standards on areas of low-income concentration.
+4. HAGC shall maintain the system to monitor concentration of units, and consider actions, such as increases in the payment standard in accordance with funding availability, needed to provide housing opportunities outside areas of low-income concentration.
+HAGC shall properly implement the Small Area Fair Market Rent (SAFMR) rule and review the impact of the adopted payment standards on areas of low-income concentration.
 HAGC shall continue to successfully operate the HOME Funds Program for the County of Gloucester.
 The Gloucester County Board of Social Services refers families in danger of becoming homeless to HAGC.